jeffkaufman/icdiff/README.md

                         only
-  --encoding=ENCODING   specify the file encoding; defaults to utf8 --head=HEAD           consider only the first N lines of each file --highlight           color by changing the background color instead of the
+  --encoding=ENCODING   specify the file encoding; defaults to utf8 --head=HEAD           consider only the first N lines of each file -H, --highlight       color by changing the background color instead of the
                         foreground color.
 Very fast, ugly, displays all changes
   -L LABELS, --label=LABELS
                         override file labels with arbitrary tags.
-Use twice, one for each file --line-numbers        generate output with line numbers --no-bold             use non-bold colors; recommended for with solarized --no-headers          don't label the left and right sides with their file names
+Use twice, one for each file
+  -N, --line-numbers    generate output with line numbers --no-bold             use non-bold colors; recommended for with solarized --no-headers          don't label the left and right sides with their file
+                        names